spacetelescope/jwst/docs/jwst/photom/main.rst

 science data product, which give the average pixel area in units of steradians and square arcseconds, respectively.
-For most instrument modes, the average pixel area values are copied from the primary header of the PHOTOM reference file.
+For most instrument modes, the average pixel area values are copied from the primary header of the AREA reference file, when this file is available.
+Otherwise the pixel area values are copied from the primary header of the PHOTOM reference file.
 For NIRSpec, however, the pixel area values are copied from a binary table extension in the AREA reference file.

 NIRSpec IFU